Neo677/Mini-Shell/README.md

 ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)

      HEAP SUMMARY:
      in use at exit: 204,149 bytes in 221 blocks total heap usage: 434 allocs, 214 frees, 224,484 bytes allocated

-LEAK SUMMARY: (add the ft_clean_up at the end of main) definitely lost: 0 bytes in 0 blocks indirectly lost: 0 bytes in 0 blocks
-     possibly lost: 0 bytes in 0 blocks still reachable: 204,149 bytes in 221 blocks
+     LEAK SUMMARY: (add the ft_clean_up at the end of main) definitely lost: 0 bytes in 0 blocks indirectly lost: 0 bytes in 0 blocks possibly lost: 0 bytes in 0 blocks still reachable: 204,149 bytes in 221 blocks
           suppressed: 0 bytes in 0 blocks
      Rerun with --leak-check=full to see details of leaked memory

      ERROR SUMMARY: 2 errors from 2 contexts (suppressed: 0 from 0)

+Updates:

      14/01/2025 :
      - Centraliser la gestion de sortie (free etc ...) 🐴🐴
      - Debug fonction (need to be repair 🔨🔨)    🔨
      - change message error put the real one      🔨
      - Signal

-          Previsualalisation des fonction DEBUG:
+# Pre-visualalisation des fonctions de debug:

 A activer ou desactiver dans ft_parse_token(const char *input)

 ft_split_token(&token, input);

 ft_print_command_lst(cmd_lst);

      $> 1 >> 2 > 3 < 4